Use your keyboard arrow keys to navigate

 Insights

-Of library user respondents, 88% were current members of the City Library.
-12% of respondents were not members which show the potential for City Library to grow its membership base, by contacting people that are already accessing the library.
+Of user respondents, 88% were current members of City Library.
+12% of respondents were not members, demonstrating the remaining potential for City Library to grow its membership base by contacting existing users of their facilities.

 Unsplash — Photo: Adam Winger